Where to Stay in Los Cabos

 One of the pools at the Viceroy in San Jose del Cabo.

-• Northwest of Cabo Pulmo, the coastal road rejoins the Carretera Transpeninsular and passes through the appealing little town of Los Barriles, some 65 miles south of La Paz.
-It’s one of Baja Sur’s top spots for windsurfing and kitesurfing.
+• Northwest of Cabo Pulmo, the coastal road rejoins the Carretera Transpeninsular (Highway 1) and passes through Los Barriles, roughly 65 miles south of La Paz.
+This is the premier spot in Baja Sur for windsurfing and kitesurfing, particularly during the winter months when the “El Norte” winds blow.

 • Best Hotel for Families: Casa Dorada (Cabo San Lucas)